It takes a cow around 0.5 to 1.8 kg of dry matter intake to produce one liter milk.

 - Enhancing the physiological status: lower inflammation, or higher antioxidant effects which increases the nutrients utilization

 To assess the power of phytogenic feed additives for feed efficiency, Delacon runs lots of in vitro and in vivo trials under different conditions.
 Plant extracts are carefully selected according to their specific modes of action.
 They are then tested in different combinations especially on the gas and nutrients produced by the rumen.
 In scientific trials on animals and in field trials, the products have been tested against other treatments.

 Moreover, we recorded several parameters, such as milk production and quality.
 Since the dry matter intake is known and measured, it is possible to calculate the feed efficiency of cows supplemented with phytogenic feed additives.
-The results are compared with the control group and show: Phytogenic feed additives boost feed efficiency, as well as other indicators.
+The results are compared with the control group and show: Phytogenic feed additives boost feed efficiency in ruminants, as well as other indicators.